 The packaging for our specialty gas, thin films and some patterning products – manufactured in semiconductor technology – is designed to be reused.
 Our reusable packaging types include various sizes of cylinders and tube trailers for bulk specialty gases, smaller stainless steel and quartz containers for thin films and totes and drums made of high-density polyethylene for patterning.

 Once our customers have used the product within the container, the used containers are returned to our production facility for cleaning, refurbishment and refilling.
 This cycle greatly reduces the number of containers to be disposed of.
 It reduces the demand for construction of new containers and the associated resource requirements, thus moving us closer to a circular economy.

 For large quantities of products in our patterning and planarization business, we use totes for packaging.
 Totes are typically made of high-density polyethylene.
 One of our main tote suppliers has a recycling program in place that our customers can also use.
 Each tote from this supplier has a return ticket attached to it and the supplier picks up the used tote so that its parts can be reused or recycled.

 Redesign packaging labeling approach

 Plastic packaging generates almost half of the world’s plastic waste.
-With Iriotec® 8000 pigments, we enable inkless printing with contact-free and durable laser marking technology, making it possible to label plastics which can be traced and recycled more easily afterwards and restores value to the used plastic packaging.
+With Iriotec® 8000 pigments, we enable inkless printing with contact-free and durable laser marking technology, making it possible to label plastics, which in turn, can be traced and recycled more easily afterwards, thus restoring value to the used plastic packaging.

-The laser marking provides a unique identifier and serves as a “digital product passport” as the link between product and database.
-It can replace ink and labels, thus enabling even better recyclability.
-Laser marking is a unique, sustainable, reliable, durable, and economic way to achieve an individual mark for any plastic product and can be used for plastic packaging, automotive components, cables, or electronic devices.
+The laser marking provides a unique identifier and, as a digital product passport, serves as the link between the product and the database.
+It can replace ink and labels, thus further increasing recyclability.
+Laser marking is a unique, sustainable, reliable, durable, and economic way to achieve an individual mark for any plastic product and can be used for plastic packaging, automotive components, cables, and electronic devices.